economia/svg-mapper/README.md

 * Run the command-line utility to generate tiles - both imagery and UTFGrid JSONs
 * Integrate the new layer into your existing Leaflet deployment.
 You might want [Leaflet.utfgrid](https://github.com/danzel/Leaflet.utfgrid) if you don't use it already.

+See [this page](http://datasklad.ihned.cz/svgmapper-example/leaflet.html) for an example of it all running together.

 ## Step by step usage

 Firsty, you need the annoted SVG.
 For an example how to generate one from geoJSON and some predefined data, see [example/generator.html](example/generator.html).
 You can get the SVG itself from that page using [SVG Crowbar](http://nytimes.github.io/svg-crowbar/) or download it [directly from the examples folder](./example/example.svg).